Links for Palaeobotanists

 Belastungsmarken.

-STRATA (provided by Society for Sedimentary Geology, SEPM).
+!
+STRATA (provided by SEPM, the Society for Sedimentary Geology).

-SEPM’s stratigraphy open access web site is dedicated to helping people understand sedimentary geology, from the basics to the detailed.
-Superbly done!
-See especially:
+This open access site is dedicated to helping people understand sedimentary geology, from the basics to the detailed.
+Excellent!
+Go to:

 Mike Strickler, GeoMania, Rogue Community College (Department of Physics, University of Oregon, Eugene):